 On a Suffolk road trip?
-For a real treat, head out on the A1141 for some lovely Suffolk scenery between Bury St Edmunds and Sudbury and prepare to be blown away by Lavenham…a medieval time capsule!
+For a real treat, head out on the A1141 for some lovely Suffolk scenery between Bury St Edmunds and Sudbury.
+Then prepare to be blown away by Lavenham – a medieval time capsule!

 This is Suffolk’s fairy-tale kingdom!

 Lavenham’s Tudor timber-framed buildings helps put present-day reality on hold for a few hours.
-Find a magic wand and swooooosh away the modern trappings of commercialism and you are standing in the middle of a childhood fantasy…
+Find a magic wand and swooooosh away the modern trappings of commercialism!
+Soon you are standing in the middle of a childhood fantasy…

 Ask yourself: Why is Lavenham still a Tudor village?
 Why are the houses so wonky?

 And most importantly, if you’re travelling by motorhome, is there anywhere to park here?!
 Let’s get straight to that question…

 Lavenham is a very popular tourist destination in Suffolk – understandably so – and parking a motorhome, especially at weekends, usually means arriving early.

 We use the public car park beside (and possibly owned by) The Cock Horse Inn opposite the impressive 14th century church.
 Coaches have allocated bays.
 Although there are no such spaces for motorhomes, those on the left hand side of the car park are large enough for a 20 foot van.